Pfuster12/mk2Console/README.md

 ### How to change themes

 Pass in the theme prop to make the console use the theme of your choice.
-The prop default to the 'default' theme:
+The prop defaults to the 'default' theme:

 ```jsx
 import {Mk2ConsoleViewer, Mk2Console} from 'mk2console'